awkamara/Github-docs-example/README.md

 This is not be confused with your phone.

+**DON'T DO THIS**

 ![a photo with your phone](assets/phone-photo.jpg)

+Th is what a screenshot from your computer should look like

+**DO THIS INSTEAD**

+To take screenshots on both Mac and Windows, you can use built-in hotkeys or keyboard shortcuts.
+Here are the common methods for taking screenshots on both platforms:

+**Mac:**

+1. **Capture Entire Screen**:
+   - Press `Command (⌘) + Shift + 3`.
+   - The screenshot will be saved to your desktop by default.

+2. **Capture a Selected Portion of the Screen**:
+   - Press `Command (⌘) + Shift + 4`.
+   - Drag to select the area you want to capture.
+   - The screenshot will be saved to your desktop.

+3. **Capture a Specific Window**:
+   - Press `Command (⌘) + Shift + 4`, then press the `Spacebar`.
+   - Click on the window you want to capture.
+   - The screenshot will be saved to your desktop.

+4. **Take a Screenshot to Clipboard (without saving to a file)**:
+   - Press `Command (⌘) + Control + Shift + 4`.
+   - Drag to select the area you want to capture.
+   - The screenshot will be copied to the clipboard for pasting into other applications.

+**Windows:**

+1. **Capture Entire Screen**:
+   - Press `PrtScn` (Print Screen) key.
+   - The screenshot is copied to your clipboard.
+You can paste it into an image editor like Paint or Word.

+2. **Capture the Active Window**:
+   - Press `Alt + PrtScn`.
+   - The screenshot of the active window is copied to your clipboard.

+3. **Capture a Custom Selection**:
+   - Press `Windows + Shift + S` (Windows 10 and later).
+   - Click and drag to select the area you want to capture.
+   - The screenshot is copied to your clipboard and can be pasted into an image editor or document.

+4. **Use Snipping Tool or Snip & Sketch** (Windows 10 and earlier):
+   - Search for "Snipping Tool" or "Snip & Sketch" in the Start menu.
+   - Open the tool, and you can use it to capture specific parts of your screen.

+5. **Windows Snip & Sketch Shortcut** (Windows 10 and later):
+   - Press `Windows + Shift + S`.
+   - Choose the type of capture (rectangular, freeform, window) and capture the screen area.
+   - The screenshot is copied to your clipboard.

+These are the basic hotkeys for taking screenshots on Mac and Windows.
+The exact methods may vary slightly depending on your operating system version.
+Additionally, on Mac, you can customize where the screenshots are saved and their format using the "Screenshot" utility in the "Keyboard" preferences.
 ## Step 3 - Use Github Flavored Markdown Task Lists

 Github extends Markdown to have a list where you can check off items. [<sup>[1]</sup>](#external-references)